kayannr/Citi-Bike-Analytics/README.md

 * IV: Gender Analysis
 ![Dashboard_5](Figures/Dashboards/GENDER_ANALYSIS_I.png)
 >   * 1.
-Male has the highest trip duration for all 4 months during the lockdown.
+Male has the longest trip duration for all 4 months during the lockdown.
 >   * 2.
 The trip duration of females and unknown slightly increased from March to June and slightly decreased for males.
 >   * 3.
 The lowest trip duration for all gender is during the month of April while the highest is during the month of June.
+>   * 4.
+Male and Female subscribers generally have longer trip duration than costumers.

 ![Dashboard_6](Figures/Dashboards/GENDER_ANALYSIS_II.png)
 >   * 1.
 The most popular start and stop time for all gender is 5:00 pm (17:00)